typedgo/com/docs/README.md

 Compilation of Go tools to Go type safe.

+## Criteria

+Any tool that (by the main design goal) aims to improve the coverage of type safety on the use cases commonly found in Go-based codebases by replacing the use of reflection or else has the right to be in this list.

 ## Tools

 Tools are listed under main categories they are most close to.